lightspeedwp/lsx-sharing/readme.txt

 == Frequently Asked Questions ==
 = I’ve installed the plugin, now what? =
-Go to Settings > LSX Sharing and start adding and customizing sharing buttons for your content.
-Follow the steps in the documentation to find out about all the options.
+Go to the site editor, add in the "Social Links" block, and start adding your "share" buttons.
+You can search for the word "Share" to return the blocks when the "Social Block" is selected.

 = Where can I get support or talk to other users = Contact the [LightSpeed](https://lsdev.biz/) for assistance via the [LSX support form](https://lsdev.biz/lsx/support/).